 Having a mental health problem can be draining, so staying active can be a real struggle.
 But physical activity, however big or small, can improve your mood, raise energy levels and boost confidence.
-You can keep active at home or outside as lockdown eases.
-We Are Undefeatable have created two exciting new resources to help get you started.
+There are lots of little ways you can keep active at home or outside as lockdown eases.
+We Are Undefeatable's resources below can help you get started.

 Watch our animation for top tips on keeping active.